johir95/Voltage-instability-protection./README.md

 # Voltage-instability-protection.
-.Objective: For High voltage, load will be OFF , for Threshold voltage, load will be ON after 10second delay  and or Low voltage, load will be OFF.
+Objective: For High voltage, the load will be OFF, for Threshold voltage, the load will be ON after a 10-second delay and or Low voltage, the load will be OFF.

 Iist of Equipment:
 1. Transformer (220V-12V)